augustkx/VAE_learning-a-representation-for-navigation/README.md

 After the VAE model is learned, it can be used as a representation map for navigation.
 Run the navigation_main.py file.
 In line 30 and 31, you can change the starting image and ending image.
 At the bottomo of the file, there are some four categories:

 1. visualising generated images route

 2.gradient descent on the path sequence

 3.visualising the route on generated images

 4. select a route by hand and calculate the loss

-First, you can produce a straigh line in the latent space map, by  navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim), and at
+First, we try to produce a straigh line in the 4 D latent space map,connecting the staring point(in the latent space) and ending point(in the latent space): navi.visualise_route('passway_straight.png',points,shrink,batch_size,latent_dim).

+Second,